 Take On the Unpleasant Tasks

-You may think that now that you're the lead, you're finally exempt from doing the tasks that you always hated.
+You may think that now that you're the lead, you're finally exempt from doing the tasks you always hated.
 For instance, if your team is responsible for cleaning the customer restrooms, make sure that you're on the schedule for that, too.
-While it's an unpleasant task, your team members will respect you if they see you taking your turn.
+While it's an unpleasant task, your team members have more respect you if they see you taking your turn.

 Make the Tough Decisions

-While you generally don't have hire/fire authority, you are responsible for making recommendations to those who do have this authority.
-This can mean that you are included in job interviews for prospective employees who will potentially join your team.
+While you generally don't have hiring and firing authority, you are responsible for making recommendations to those who do.
+You might be included in job interviews for prospective employees who will potentially join your team.

 Follow the Law

 If one of your team members has a baby and takes 12 weeks of FMLA-approved leave when she returns you may be tempted to give her the unpleasant tasks—after all, she's been gone for three months.
 This is, however, against the law.
 You can't punish someone for taking legally approved leave: it’s called retaliation if you do, and it’s a growing reason for why employees sue employers.
 Treat the returning employee like she's been there all along.

-Likewise, if you have an employee with a disability, work with your manager, the Human Resources department, and the employee to develop reasonable accommodations required by law.
+Likewise, if you have an employee with a disability, work with your manager, the human resources department, and the employee to develop reasonable accommodations as the law requires.